-The MPERA prepares its financial statements using the accrual basis of accounting.
-For the purposes of measuring the NPL; deferred inflows of resources and deferred outflows of resources related to pensions; Pension Expense; information about the fiduciary net position; and, additions to/deductions from fiduciary net position have been determined on the same accrual basis as they are reported by MPERA.
-For this purpose, member contributions are recognized in the period in which contributions are due.
+MPERA prepared financial statements using the accrual basis of accounting.
+The same accrual basis was used by MPERA for the purposes of determining the NPL; Deferred Outflows of Resources and Deferred Inflows of Resources related to pensions; Pension Expense; the Fiduciary Net Position; and Additions or Deductions from Fiduciary Net Position.
+Member contributions are recognized in the period in which contributions are due.
 Employer contributions are recognized when due and the employer has made a formal commitment to provide the contributions.
 Revenues are recognized in the accounting period they are earned and become measurable.
-Benefit payments and refunds are recognized in the accounting period when due and payable in accordance with the benefit terms.
+Benefit payments and refunds are recognized in the accounting period in which they are due and payable in accordance with the benefit terms.
 Expenses are recognized in the period incurred.
 Investments are reported at fair value.
-MPERA adheres to all applicable GASB statements.
+MPERA adhered to all accounting principles generally accepted by the United States of America.
+MPERA applied all applicable pronouncements of the Governmental Accounting Standards Board (GASB).